marksidell/dynips/README.md

 #### A Lambda Function

-By default, the dynips installation program creates a `dynips-expirer` Lambda Function, which when run expires all out-of-date hostnames.
+By default, the dynips installation program creates a `dynips-expirer` lambda function, which when run expires all out-of-date hostnames.
 There are various ways you could arrange to run the lambda periodically.
-The best method is with a Lambda "Scheduled Event" source.
+The best method is with a lambda "Scheduled Event" source.
 Unfortunately, the only way at present to create a scheduled event is via the AWS console.
 To schedule the `dynips-expirer` do this:

 1. Install dynips
-2. In the AWS Console, find the `dynips-expirer` Lambda service and click it.
+2. In the AWS Console, find the `dynips-expirer` lambda service and click it.
 3. On the lambda's **Event sources** tab, click **Add event source**.
 4. On the **Add event source** dialog, select event source type